-If you want a hard money loan in Las Vegas, Nevada, on any type of real estate, whether purchase or refinance, read these hard money basics about the programa and then call us.
+If you want a hard money loan in Las Vegas, Nevada on any type of real estate whether purchase or refinance, read these hard money basics about the program and then call us.
 We are the low price leader of real hard money lenders.
 We charge no junk fees, no prepayment penalties, and we deliver.
 You aren’t going to be left standing at the closing table with no funds.
 If we say you are getting the loan, then you get the loan.

 Even though it is a “hard money loan”, which historically has been based on the “equity” in the property, recent state and federal laws mandate that we document that you can make the payment.
 To do that, we must collect from you the last two years of tax returns and a bank statement.
 If you are employed, you should also be prepared to provide your paycheck and W2.

 We look at the documentation differently than a conventional lender does.
 Our ratios are not the same, we look at your credit differently, and we base the loans on “common sense”.
 We do not have a box that you must fit into.
 If there are mitigating circumstances on your loan, we listen to them.
 We don’t have a minimum credit score requirement.
 The credit scoring system is a mess and needs to be fixed.
 These days, most people have a foreclosure on their records, or a bankruptcy, or a short sale, or a late credit card.